Priority: - Prevent

 - Leaf margins are covered in short stiff hairs.

-- When leaf is folded away from stem a translucent ligule is exposed.
+- When leaf is folded back from stem a translucent ligule is exposed.

 - Inflorescence is openly branched and made up of yellow to green spikelets that mature to purple.
 Flowers are between 10 and 40 cm long.